White Violet Farm

 • Work in our store and assist at the farmers market

-• Present a project of your choice at the end of your experience
+• Present a project at the end of your experience

-Skills Desired: 18 years old by Jan.
-10, 2022 Willingness to learn and the ability to self-direct.
-Physically fit, capable of lifting heavy items, and able to use basic tools such as a shovel and wheelbarrow Prepared to work in a variety of weather conditions Previous experience with animals is helpful but not necessary to apply
+Skills Desired: This is a working farm.
+You will get dirty.
+You will have to lift heavy things.
+You will encounter bugs that sting and bite.
+Intern requirements are: Must be 18 years old by the start of the internship.
+Must be legally eligible to work in the United States.
+Willingness to learn and the ability to self-direct.
+Capable of lifting at least 50 lbs.
+Ability to use basic tools such as a shovel and wheelbarrow.
+Prepared to work in a variety of extreme weather conditions.
+Previous experience with animals is helpful but not necessary to apply

-Meals: Interns are provided one meal of their choice per day from the dining hall.
-However, most interns opt to receive their food allowance as part of their stipend.
+Meals: Interns receive a monthly food allowance of $300.
 Seasonal produce and eggs from the farm are free.
 Interns may cook in the kitchen in Marian Hall.
-They also have access to one at the Center.
+They also have access to the kitchen at the Center.

-Housing: Marian Hall is a private house just steps away from the WVC.
-Each intern is provided a furnished, private room.
+Housing: Yes.
+Interns are provided a furnished, private room.
 The house has eight bedrooms and three bathrooms.
 There is fully outfitted kitchen, furnished living room and dining area.
 Laundry is on premises.
 Household items such as laundry soap and cleaning supplies are provided.

 Preferred method of Contact: email